Noninertial and spin effects on the 2D Dirac oscillator in the magnetic cosmic string background: Introduction

-The present paper has as its goal to investigate the influence of noninertial and spin effects on the relativistic and nonrelativistic quantum dynamics of the 2D DO in the magnetic cosmic string background.
-Besides, we consider this background modeled by a uniform magnetic field and by the Aharonov-Bohm (AB) effect and by a deficit angle $\eta$, where $\eta\equiv 1-4\mu$ and $\mu$ is the linear mass density of the cosmic string.
-According to the literature, the first papers the to study the dynamics of the DO in a inertial frame in the presence of the AB effect with and without the cosmic string background and the spin effects are given in Refs. \cite{Ferkous,Carvalho,Andrade2014}.
-However, the first papers to the study the DO without magnetic interaction under the influence of noninertial effects with and without the cosmic string background are given in Refs. \cite{Strange,B,Ba}.
-In particular, our work generalizes the results in Refs. \cite{Ferkous,Andrade2014,Strange} and of other works associated for the case of the 2D DO in the magnetic cosmic string background, where we showing rigorously how the dynamics of this system is substantially affected when the noninertial effects of a rotating frame are taken in consideration.
+The present work has as its goal to investigate the influence of noninertial and spin effects on the relativistic and nonrelativistic quantum dynamics of the 2D DO in the magnetic cosmic string background.
+To model this background, we consider a uniform magnetic field, the Aharonov-Bohm (AB) effect and a deficit angle $\eta$, where $\eta\equiv 1-4G\mu/c^2$ and $\mu>0$ is the linear mass density of a cosmic string (linear gravitational topological defect).
+According to the literature, the first papers that studied the DO in an inertial frame in the presence of the AB effect with and without the cosmic string spacetime and the spin effects are found in Refs. \cite{Ferkous,Carvalho,Andrade2014}.
+However, the first papers that studied the DO without magnetic interaction under the influence of noninertial effects with and without the cosmic string spacetime are given in Refs. \cite{Strange,B,Ba}.
+In particular, our work generalizes the results in Refs. \cite{Ferkous,Andrade2014,Strange} and of other works associated, where we are showing that the dynamics of the system is significantly affected when the noninertial and spin effects are taken into consideration.

-This work is organized as follows.
-In Sect. \ref{sec2}, we present the cosmic string spacetime and the configuration of the magnetic field in the rotating frame.
-In Sect. \ref{sec3}, we investigate the influence of noninertial and spin effects on the relativistic quantum dynamics of the 2D DO in the presence of a uniform magnetic field and of the AB effect in the cosmic string background.
-Next, we explicitly determine the Dirac spinor and the energy spectrum for the relativistic bound states of the system.
+This paper is organized as follows.
+In Sect. \ref{sec2}, we present the cosmic string background as well as the configuration of the external magnetic field and of the AB effect in a uniform rotating frame.
+In Sect. \ref{sec3}, we investigate the influence of noninertial and spin effects on the quantum dynamics of the 2D DO in the presence of a uniform magnetic field and of the AB effect in the cosmic string background.
+Next, we determine the two-component Dirac spinor and the energy spectrum for the relativistic bound states.
 In Sect. \ref{sec4}, we analyze the nonrelativistic limit of our results.
 Finally, in Sect. \ref{conclusion} we present our conclusions.
-In this work, we use the natural units where $\hbar=c=G=1$ and the spacetime with signature $(+---)$.
+In this work, we use the natural units ($\hbar=c=G=1$), the cosmic string spacetime with signature $(+,-,-,-)$, and the orthogonal curvilinear coordinates system.